MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/utils-type.md

 ## PixelConverter

-The `PixelConverter` module provides an ability to convert pixels to points, and points to pixels.
+The `PixelConverter` module provides the ability to convert pixels to points, and points to pixels.

 It provides the following functions: